 The MC promotes within the company a culture of integrity which highlights that employees have a fiduciary duty to be watchful for potential conflicts of interest.
-In addition, the MC is dedicated to taking all reasonable steps to assist in the management and the remediation of potential or actual conflicts of interests.
+In addition, the MC is dedicated to taking all reasonable steps to assist in the management and remediation of potential conflicts of interests or actual conflicts of interests.